-After the loan transaction is complete, the next step is distribution (recording the Trust Transfer Deed to the children beneficiaries); and, filing the Preliminary Change of Ownership Report (“PCOR”) along with a Claim for Reassessment Exclusion (either the Proposition 58 form or the Proposition 193 form).
+After the loan transaction is complete, the next step is distribution (recording the Trust Transfer Deed to the children beneficiaries); and, filing the Preliminary Change of Ownership Report (“PCOR”) along with a Claim for Reassessment Exclusion (the Proposition 19).

 Here are a few practical tips:

-- Be sure the PCOR and Prop 58 or Prop 193 forms are filed concurrently with the recording of the Trust Transfer Deed.
+- Be sure the PCOR and Prop 19 forms are filed concurrently with the recording of the Trust Transfer Deed.

 - On the PCOR:

-- The SELLER/TRANSFEROR is always the fiduciary of the entity (e.g., “Donald Duck, Successor Trustee of the Mickey Mouse Family Trust”); always include the fidicuiary’s title.
+- The SELLER/TRANSFEROR is always the fiduciary of the entity (e.g., “Donald Duck, Successor Trustee of the Mickey Mouse Family Trust”); always include the fiduciary’s title.

 - BUYER/TRANSFEREE is the child beneficiary.